Miracle in Lane 2: Plot

 Justin helps Vic clean the garage as punishment and the two develop a bond, however, Vic does not allow Justin to go near the shed on the property.
 Despite the warning, when Vic is running errands, Justin looks through the windows of the shed and sees multiple trophies inside.
 He enters and discovers more awards along with a soapbox racer.
-He starts a projector that plays a film of a young girl competing in soapbox racer, however, he is caught by Vic who demands that he leaves.
+He starts a projector that plays a film of a young girl competing in a soapbox racer, however, he is caught by Vic who demands that he leave.

-After reconciling with Vic and attending an soapbox race together, Justin, his father, and Vic build a soapbox racer.
+After reconciling with Vic and attending a soapbox race together, Justin, his father, and Vic build a soapbox racer.
 To accommodate his disability, his father and Vic build a customized handbrake that they name the "Justin Brake”.
 Meanwhile, Seth feels ignored by his father who consistently misses his baseball games and is revealed to be in therapy during a fight with Justin.

-During a race, Justin crashes and is hospitalized due to spinal fluid build up.
+During a race, Justin crashes and is hospitalized due to spinal fluid buildup.
 He is permitted to race in the All American Soapbox Derby after the winning competitor of the penultimate race drops out.
 On their way to the derby, Vic reveals to Justin that his daughter, Becca, who was also a soapbox racer competitor, died in a swimming accident and his wife died a year afterward.
 Seth convinces the Rules Committee to allow Justin to compete with a handbrake rather than the regulation foot brake after contacting the media, leading to the brothers' reconciliation.
 Justin ultimately wins the tournament.